sneakysneak/docs/pages/installing-templates-api/install-cycle-template.md

 tags: [installing]
 ---

-_**A Cycle is an instance of an Template installed within an Account.**_
+_**A Cycle is an instance of a Template installed within an Account.**_

-Install a new Cycle into the Account, based on one of the available templates.
+Install a new Cycle into an Account, based on one of the available Templates.

     POST templates/{Template ID}/install
     Authorization Bearer 0000000000000000000000000000000000000000000000000000000000000000